 What does chewing gum have to do with my health?

 The last thing you think about while chewing gum is your health.
 But it affects your health in more ways than one.
 It has some advantages, disadvantages, and even some unintended side effects.
-So while you are working towards a pleasant breath, think about all these factors listed in the article.
+So, while working towards a pleasant breath, consider all the factors listed in the article.